Dog Teeth Extraction Recovery: 6 Things You Need To Know

 Your canine could have stomach issues after teeth extraction.
 Hence, fetching your dog from the vet’s clinic, plan its meal well ahead of time.

 As much as possible, give it a bland meal first.
 Feeding your dog with chicken or white fish would be a good choice of food.
-It would also be good to decrease the amount of water that you give your canine.
+It would also be good to increase the amount of water that you give your canine.

 Dry food is the better choice if you want your dog to have healthy teeth but for the time being, you can feed your canine with canned food.
 If you plan to stick to giving it regular dog food, decrease the size to half right after teeth extraction.
 You can feed it with normal portions after a few days.